ninad555/Deloitte-Case-Study-project-Analysis/README.md

 # Deloitte-Case-Study-project-Analysis
-A web analytics Dashboards using Flask .
+A web analytics Dashboards using Flask.